GreenSaladLeaf/Bike-Share/README.md

 ### 5. Trip Duration Analysis: Member vs. Casual Riders
-This section explores trip duration patterns to understand user engagement.
-- Overall Trends: What is the typical trip length?
-- Rider and Bike Type Breakdown: How do durations vary across rider and bike types?
+To understand trip engagement levels, we analyzed trip duration by rider type and bike type.

-#### Average and Median Trip Durations by Rider Type
+#### Median Vs. Average Trip Durations by Rider Type
+- Casual riders take longer trips than members on both average and median measures.
+- On average, casual trips last **20 minutes**, which is **8 minutes longer** than member trips (12 minutes).
+- The median trip duration for casual riders is **12 minutes**, compared to **8 minutes** for members, reinforcing a trend of longer rides among casual users.
+- Members, on the other hand, show a more consistent pattern with shorter trips.

 ```sql
 WITH median_duration AS (
   SELECT